Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 We hired our car through RentalCars.
 Everything was very clear and straightforward, and the pickup from a location a few minutes from the Old Town by taxi was very smooth.
 The roads were extremely easy to navigate, the scenery while driving was fantastic, and we saved literally hours of sitting on buses.
 What’s more, when our kids got car sick, which they tend to do, we were able to stop whenever necessary.

 Note that young children legally must use car seats in Croatia.
 However, adding them on to your car rental is really expensive.
 For that reason, you may even want to consider bringing yours from home.
-See here for the most recommended children’s car seats for travel.
+See here for the most recommended children’s car seats for travel, and for rear-facing car seats, you should consider bringing along a good baby car mirror.

 3. Don’t come to Dubrovnik in summer